Overcoming the curse of dimensionality in the numerical approximation of semilinear parabolic partial differential equations: Convergence rates for multilevel Picard approximations for semilinear heat equations

 \subsubsection{Acknowledgements}

-This project has been partially supported through the German Research Foundation research grant HU1889/6-1.
+This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure and through the research grant HU1889/6-1.
 Christian Beck, Ramon Braunwarth, and Emilia Magnani are gratefully acknowledged for bringing a few typos into our notice.

 { }